 You gather and we will help you grow.

-Invite your friends to gather together for an afternoon or evening of Family Life Education.
+Invite your friends to gather together for a morning, an afternoon or an evening of Family Life Education.
 You decide the topic from our Gather and Grow menu and we will present the information and conduct discussions that will be informational, applicable and inspiring.

 Gather your neighborhood, church, work, school or book club friends together and we will meet in Grow’s workshop room.
 So let’s get together and Grow our parenting or marital skills together.

 Please contact Pam Caine for details, fees and to discuss what presentation is best for you: